LightningX VPN Logo

 Most free VPNs rely heavily on advertising to generate revenue.
 That means you’ll likely be bombarded with pop-ups, banners, and full-screen ads while using the app.

-4. Slower Internet Speeds and Poor Performance
+4. Slow Your Internet Speeds

 Do you notice that your internet speed slows when using a free VPN?
 Yes, free VPNs slow down internet speed.

-5. Inability to Unblock Popular Streaming Services
+5. Inability to Unblock Streaming Services

 Their servers are often blacklisted, meaning you won’t be able to access the content you want.
 For reliable streaming, only premium VPNs with dedicated streaming servers can consistently bypass restrictions.